DOC

 The first time I went to DOC, it was in the summer of 2008, on the restaurant’s 28th day of existence, and I was with my supper club—a motley crew of friends, family and total strangers that included my parents and several very good friends, a depressed English girl who was about to be deported and a local food blogger who wouldn’t stop complaining about the flavor profiles.
 The air conditioning wasn’t working properly so everyone was melting into their cannoli, which caused more complaining all around, and for many months after that whenever I proposed going back to DOC to see how things were going, people got haunted looks and started compulsively fanning themselves, even if it was snowing outside.

-The wine list is 100 percent Italian, just like my grandfather, and has the same big personality—it’s an impeccably compiled collection of sparklies, rosés, whites and reds, many of them accessibly priced in the $20s-$40s range.
-Not to be missed are the cocktails, I’m partial to the Negroni myself.
-Desserts are lovely, the buttermilk panna cotta with strawberries is just what a warm (but hopefully not too warm) summer evening calls for, and it has a superb flavor profile, in case you’re wondering.
+Desserts are gorgeous, the buttermilk panna cotta with fresh strawberries is just what a warm (but hopefully not too warm) summer evening calls for, and it has a superb flavor profile, in case you’re wondering.

 Details